Hands Nagoya: Recommended Shops and the Most Charming Items!

 There are several railway companies that operate train lines within Tokyo, all of which have their own routes and symbols.

 Of these companies, JR (Japan Railway) has the largest reach.
-Many travelers take the JR, so knowing the different kinds of JR city trains will serve you well.
-You can distinguish between different kinds of trains by looking at the electronic notice board on the platform.
+Many travelers take the JR, so knowing the different kinds of JR trains will serve you well during your travels.
+You can distinguish between the different kinds of trains by looking at the electronic notice boards on the platform.

 普通 (Local): These trains stop at every station.